microsoft/fluentui/packages/react-menu/Spec.md

 | Keyboard | Tab        | Dismiss | Closes the menu and all submenus | Next tabbable element after root menu trigger      |
 | Keyboard | Shift+Tab  | Dismiss | Closes the menu and all submenus | Previous tabbable element before root menu trigger |

-Once the the submenu is open, the same behavior as in the [previous section](#submenu-trigger/navigation) apply with the exception of returning focus to the splitbutton which is shown in the images below.
+Once the submenu is open, the same behavior as in the [previous section](#submenu-trigger/navigation) applies with the exception of returning focus to the splitbutton, which is shown in the images below.

 The below image illustrates the behaviour for the splitbutton